drjubbs/dota-stats/README.md

 - Overall

+  - Finish protobuf implementation (see "foo.sh" for errors)
   - Reversion requirements.txt to the newest distro (Ubuntu 20.04 LTS)
   - Replace other instances of "INSERT INTO ....
 DUPLICATE KEY" with "REPLACE INTO"
   - Think about how to balance coefficients in logistic regression when 2nd order effects are include (i.e. shift weight on coefficients from hero-hero interactions onto base hero).
 Perhaps fit the model in two stages, with the hero/hero interactions on the residuals.